stephencombs/aws-toolbox/README.md

 > _AWS Toolbox aims to provide a variety of handmade tools to help increase your productivity performing menial tasks that would take much longer to find through the Management Console._

-Complete your work from the terminal, without touching your mouse.

 _Known issues are tracked [here](./known_issues.md)_

 ## Installation